Elyg/Larry_Game/README.md

 This is my group university project, which is a platformer game developed with OpenGL, SDL, Bullet and NGL This application is using some of the graphic libraries (NGL) created by our lecturer at Bournemouth University (NCCA)

-I was mainly responsible for wrapping up the Bullet Physics Engine, collisions/collision shapes, controls, debugging, import/export geometry, implementation of game features.
+I was mainly responsible for wrapping up the Bullet Physics Engine, collisions/collision shapes, controls, debugging, import/export geometry, implementation of game features (the headers files contain the authors)

 ![](https://github.com/Elyg/Larry_Game/blob/master/demo/larry_game_demo.gif)